Minime99/Computer_Sci/README.md

 # Computer_Sci.
-Class notes for keeping up to date with work and for getting to know how things work.
+Class notes for keeping up to date with work.